 How Does This Relate to My Cat Being a Picky Eater, Scratching My Sofa, or Peeing on My Bed?

-Actually, knowing the way your cat sees her world is the basis for creating any change in behaviors you don’t want.
-Understand what she’s doing and change things you’re doing to fit what she needs.
+Knowing the way your cat sees her world is the basis for creating any change in behaviors you don’t want.
+Understanding what she’s doing means you can change things you’re doing to fit what she needs.

 Related Pages of Interest